Urgoo Cinema

 The cinema was first founded in 1987 by Mosproekt of the Soviet Union.
 After privatization, it was owned from 1998 to 2006 by New Tour Safaris, but declining audiences led to it closing.
-In 2007, renovation of the building and technology began under the recommendation of Warner Bros.
+In 2007, renovation of the building and technology began on the recommendation of Warner Bros.
 International Cinema and with the investments of Urgoo Cinema Co.
-On 17 April 2009, the new cinema opened, and now shows U.S. and domestic films in five screens daily.
+On 17 April 2009, the new cinema opened, and now shows international and domestic films on five screens daily.